 - to provide flexibility for exceptional circumstances.

 All first and second year students are required to have a roommate.
-Exceptions are rare and only made on the basis of an accommodation through the Office of Disability Services or by the Department of Residence Life.
+Exceptions are rare and only made on the basis of an accommodation through the Office of Disability Resources or by the Department of Residence Life.
 If a student’s roommate permanently vacates the room for any reason, the remaining roommate(s) in the room will be placed on the consolidation list.
 The consolidation list allows students to meet other students who may be a good fit as a roommate.
 Students do not have the right to turn away potential new roommate(s) on the basis of convenience.
 The Department of Residence Life reserves the right to assign a student to a room at any time and does not require the permission of the current room occupants.